Maro7QA/flaconi-test-automation-engineer-challenge/README.md

 To run the tests locally with Chrome, install ChromeDriver from (http://chromedriver.chromium.org) and add its location to your system PATH.

-To run the tests locally with Firefox, install GeckoDriver from (https://github.com/mozilla/geckodriver/releases) and add its location to your system PATH.

 To install all dependencies, run

 ```console